danakatz/pig/README.md

 #### What is Pig?

 Pig is a game you play against the computer.
-The first player to get to 100 points wins.
+The first player to score 100 points wins.

 On your turn, roll the dice as many times as you like by clicking the **Roll** button.
 Any roll that's not a 1 will be added to your running total for that turn; if you roll a 1, however, your turn ends and